 Creativity is in Sarah’s DNA.
 Her mother is an artist, her grandmother a sculptor.
 Her Great grandfather Charles Dana Gibson was creator of the Gibson Girl in the 1890s and Nancy Lancaster, her great aunt, started Colefax & Fowler, the influential British decorating firm which codified the English Country House look.
-Sarah brings a unique and rare blend of mechanical skills and creativeness that is evident in the interpretation of her art.

 From pillows to framed art, Sarah’s distinctive pieces capture people, pets, special rooms and places, invitations, family portraits and houses in a singular, highly stylized way.